How Much Should You Have Saved for Retirement by Age?

 | 55-64 | $575,000 | $408,000 | 8-10x salary (~$550-690K) |

-Sources: Federal Reserve Survey of Consumer Finances, Empower Personal Dashboard data (2025).
-Average is skewed by high-balance accounts; median is more representative of a typical saver.
+Sources: Federal Reserve SCF, Empower 2025 data.
+The average is inflated by high-balance outliers.
+The median is what a typical saver.

-The median tells the more important story.
-At every age group, the median American is below the recommended benchmark.
-But averages show that disciplined savers who take advantage of employer matches and tax-advantaged accounts can and do reach these targets.
+The median is the real story: at every age, the typical American is behind the benchmark.
+But the averages prove it's possible.
+Disciplined savers who take advantage of employer matches and tax-advantaged accounts can and do reach these targets.

 Decade-by-Decade Breakdown